projectara/greybus-spec/source/special.rst

 .. c:function:: int timesync_get_last_event(u64 *frame_time);

-    The AP Module uses this operation to get the frame-time at the last pulse on the wake-detect pin of a relevant Interface.
+    The AP Module uses this operation to get the frame-time at the last pulse on the wake pin of a relevant Interface.
 This operation is used in conjunction with an SVC timesync-ping operation to verify the local time at a given Interface.